-Hereditary neuropathy with liability to pressure palsies is usually inherited as an autosomal (not sex-linked) dominant trait Dominant disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+Hereditary neuropathy with liability to pressure palsies is usually inherited as an autosomal (not sex-linked) dominant trait Dominant disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 That is, only one gene from one parent is required for the disease to develop.

 In this neuropathy, nerves lose their myelin sheath (called demyelination Overview of Demyelinating Disorders Most nerve fibers inside and outside the brain are wrapped with many layers of tissue composed of a fat (lipoprotein) called myelin.
 These layers form the myelin sheath.
 Much like the insulation... read more ) and do not send nerve impulses normally.
 (The myelin sheath functions somewhat like insulation around electrical wires, enabling nerve impulses to travel quickly.)

 Hereditary neuropathy with liability to pressure palsies commonly affect nerves that run close to the body’s surface near a bone.
 For example, the following nerves are often affected:

 Numbness, abnormal sensations (such as tingling), or weakness occurs periodically in the affected area.
 For example, peroneal nerve palsy weakens the muscles that lift the foot.
 As a result, people cannot lift the front part of their foot (a condition called footdrop) and may drag the front part of the foot along the ground as they walk.